florale/MonashPSY3062R/README.md

 This series of workshop hands on lesson about making use of `R`, a programming language and environment for statistics and data sciences.
 Over the semester, you will learn some basics of `R` programming and learning to do analyses in `R`.

-This GitHub repository stores all the resources for the unit, including HTML, R Markdown, and R scripts.
+This GitHub repository stores all the resources for the workshops, including HTML, R Markdown, and R scripts.
 You can download your weekly materials from here or Moodle.

 - **Week 1** *Introduction to `R` and Setup*.
   Getting `R` installed, setup, and learning a few basics from the Honours Workshop.